fangq/mcx/example/digimouse/README.txt

 atlas template (Digimouse).
 There are 21 tissue types in the atlas.
 The volume is made of 190 x 496 x 104 0.8 mm^3 isotropic voxels.
 See [Fang2012].

-To run the simulation, you must first unzip the domain binary file using unlzma on Linux or 7-zip on Windows.
-For example, on Linux:

- unlzma digimouse_0.8mm.bin.lzma

-and then run it using
+To run this example, please call

  ./run_atlas.sh